Felix D. Arroyo: Register of Probate

 Arroyo announced he was running for Register of Probate for Suffolk County on February 11, 2014.
 He won the Democratic nomination with over 53% of the vote on September 9, 2014, and won an uncontested general election in November 2014.
 He was the first Latino to win a county-wide political race in Massachusetts.
 Arroyo was suspended from his job in February 2017, reportedly due to questions about his performance; he returned to work in October 2017 and has deemed the suspension "unjust".
 He was re-elected in November 2020, garnering a 77.1% majority against two opponents including perennial candidate Althea Garrison.

-Anti-war activism
+Arroyo retired as Register of Probate in March 2023.

+Personal life

-For more than 25 years, Arroyo has worked to promote peace and justice on a local and global level.
-Locally, he has sought to curtail domestic violence, gang violence, and hate crimes and was a vocal advocate against the War in Iraq.
-Working globally for peace, he has traveled to Nicaragua with Witness for Peace and to El Salvador with Sister Cities Program.
+Arroyo has worked to promote peace and justice on a local and global level for more than 25 years.
+Locally, he has sought to curtail domestic violence, gang violence, and hate crimes, and was a vocal advocate against the Iraq War.
+Working globally for peace, he has traveled to Nicaragua with Witness for Peace and to El Salvador with Sister Cities International.
 He has traveled to Haiti and visited Israel as a peace delegate, and went to the Dominican Republic in 1999 to distribute supplies with a hurricane relief delegation.

-Legacy

-The City of Boston proclaimed October 28, 2011, as "Felix D. Arroyo Day", in honor of his lifelong commitment to social and economic justice and the many racial barriers that he has broken.
+In May 2024, Arroyo filed for bankruptcy, amid a lawsuit over an unpaid legal bill of approximately $86,000 related to his suspension as Register of Probate.

-Two of Arroyo sons have also been elected to the Boston City Council: Felix G. Arroyo served as an at-large member from January 2010 to January 2014, and Ricardo Arroyo took office in January 2020 representing District 5.
+Two of Arroyo sons have also been elected to the Boston City Council: Felix G. Arroyo served as an at-large member from January 2010 to January 2014, and Ricardo Arroyo served from January 2020 to January 2024 representing District 5.